 Pre-lawsuit, Visa had the following rule: “You may not impose any surcharges on VISA transactions.
 You may, however, offer a discount for cash or another form of payment (e.g., proprietary card or gift certificate) provided that the offer is clearly disclosed to customers and the cash price is presented as a discount from the standard price charged for all other forms of payment.”
 The other card brands had similar rules.
 Note that while the Durbin Amendment allows for setting a minimum to use a credit card, minimums are not permitted on debit cards.

 Now, however, the rules explicitly permit surcharging for credit cards (NOT debit cards!) provided you follow the card brands’ requirements as far as notification and caps on fees.
-However, there are still 9 states where surcharges are not permitted due to state law.
+However, there are still a few states where surcharges are not permitted due to state law

 Related Article: Do’s and Don’ts for Surcharging Credit Cards.